Did your Post Planner post fail to publish?

 how to correct the problem so it doesn't happen again!

-The first thing you should do when you think a post has failed is go to PUBLISHING > Posted > Failed in the app:
+The first thing you should do when you get a failure notification is go to Failed Posts in the app.

-If you find the post in the Failed section, then it definitely failed — and you can skip to the Section 3 below to learn what caused the failure and what to do next.
+If you can find it, then the post definitely failed — and you can skip to the Section 3 below to learn what caused the failure and what to do next.

 If you can't find the post in Failed, then the post either failed silently (which is extremely rare), or something else happened — probably one of these 2 things:

-The post has the wrong time zone (and/or time) and is still waiting to publish in Planned
+The post has the wrong time zone (and/or time) and is still waiting to publish in your Planned posts

 The post is stuck in a pending state in Queued (No Slot)